top of page

 On paper, it's a paragraph.
 In practice, it's eight weeks of structured work before the first offer conversation even starts.

 Most people see executive search as matchmaking: you know some people, you make some calls, you put candidates in front of a client.
 That's networking.
 It's not search.
+This is what search actually looks like when the market is complex, the role is senior, and the client expects precision.

 Week Zero: Define the Universe